Gerrudo/RESTaurantsExpress/README.md

+### This is a legacy code.
+Please see here for the updated frontend: https://github.com/Gerrudo/RESTaurants-React-WebApp

 # RESTaurantsExpress

 ## Express Web Server for the RESTaurants Application

 A web application that pulls place information from Google's Places API.
 Based on the request the application picks a random place to provide to the user.